kiali/kiali.io/content/en/docs/FAQ/installation.md

 ### Operator fails due to `cannot list resource "clusterroles"` error

 When the Kiali Operator installs a Kiali Server, the Operator will assign the Kiali Server the proper roles/rolebindings so the Kiali Server can access the appropriate namespaces.
-The Kiali Operator will check to see if the Kiali CR setting `deployment.accessible_namespaces` has a value of `['**']`.
-If it does, this means the Kiali Server is to be given access to all namespaces in the cluster, including namespaces that will be created in the future.
-In this case, the Kiali Operator will create and assign
-ClusterRole/ClusterRoleBinding resources to the Kiali Server.
+The Kiali Operator will check to see if the Kiali CR setting `deployment.accessible_namespaces` is unset.
+If it is, this means the Kiali Server is to be given access to all namespaces in the cluster, including namespaces that will be created in the future.
+In this case, the Kiali Operator will create and assign ClusterRole/ClusterRoleBinding resources to the Kiali Server.
 But in order to do this, the Kiali Operator must itself be given permission to create those ClusterRole and ClusterRoleBinding resources.
 When you install the Kiali Operator via OLM, these permissions are automatically granted.
 However, if you installed the Kiali Operator with the [Operator Helm Chart](https://kiali.org/helm-charts/index.yaml), and if you did so with the value [`clusterRoleCreator`](https://github.com/kiali/helm-charts/blob/v1.25.0/kiali-operator/values.yaml#L33-L36) set to `false` then the Kiali Operator will not be given permission to create cluster roles.
 In this case, you will be unable to install a Kiali Server if your Kiali
-CR has `deployment.accessible_namespaces` set to `['**']` - you will get an error similar to this:
+CR does not have `deployment.accessible_namespaces` set to a list of namespaces. - you will get an error similar to this:

 ```
 Failed to list rbac.authorization.k8s.io/v1, Kind=ClusterRole: